No-Cook Perfect Banana Pudding

 This is the most delicious No-Cook Perfect Banana Pudding you will ever eat.
-Whipped cream, sweetened condensed milk, and instant pudding makes this pudding perfect in every way from creamy to light and full of flavor.
+Whipped cream, sweetened condensed milk, and instant pudding make this pudding perfect in every way from creamy to light and full of flavor.
 You just might not go back to Grandma’s old-fashioned cooked recipe!!

 When I was a kid, my mom used to make classic old-fashioned banana pudding topped with a thick layer of meringue.
 It was a homemade cooked pudding and was rather thick.
 Back then, it was the only banana pudding I knew of and I loved the meringue topping.
 When I came across this recipe a few years ago, I honestly didn’t think I would like it, because it’s a no-cook version.
 Boy was I ever wrong!

 This no-cook perfect banana pudding is light, creamy and delicious and SO EASY to make.
 Nothing gets cooked and it doesn’t have meringue on top unless you want meringue.
 I’ve found that the younger generation doesn’t prefer meringue.

 - It starts by whipping fresh whipped cream into stiff peaks.